 Below there are five reasons why you should visit Tibet in winter.

 Winter is the season that sees the least amount of precipitation in Tibet.
 The sky is almost always deep blue color without any clouds.
 There are usually no rains and no snow.
 That’s why it is the perfect time to enjoy the views of the peaks without any obstacles.

-At the same time many areas in Tibet are actually not as cold as many people think they are.
+At the same time, many areas in Tibet are actually not as cold as many people think they are.
 For example, if you visit Lhasa, the weather will be pleasant.
-The average temperature in Lhasa is about 0 ℃, with average maximum of 9 ℃ and average minimum -9 ℃.
-In addition, strong sunshine during daytime makes it feel even warmer.
+The average temperature in Lhasa is about 0 ℃, with an average maximum of 9 ℃ and average minimum -9 ℃.
+In addition, strong sunshine during the daytime makes it feel even warmer.

 2. Vibrant colors are great for photography

-The combination of clear weather, strong but warm sunlight and low oxygen level due to high altitude makes the colors in winter incredibly bright and vibrant.
+The combination of clear weather, strong but warm sunlight and low oxygen level due to high altitude make the colors in winter incredibly bright and vibrant.
 That’s why winter is the best time for photography.
-At the same time mountain peaks are almost never covered by the clouds.
-In addition, there are far less tourists, and it is easier to make a perfect shot.
+At the same time, mountain peaks are almost never covered by clouds.
+In addition, there are far fewer tourists, and it is easier to make a perfect shot.

 There are very few tourists visiting Tibet in December and January.
 In addition, there is usually no time limit for visiting Potala Palace in winter months.
 That means you will have more time and more freedom exploring the sacred sites.

 On the contrary, winter is a very popular time for Tibetan pilgrims.
 Farmers and nomads from remote areas finally have time to travel to the capital and visit all the most important monasteries.
 The trade is booming as Tibetans are preparing for the New Year celebration.
 Tibetans come to the capital: some to sell their produce, others to buy necessary things.